ktnslt/benzene/BenzeneTreeTutorial.md

 <img src="https://github.com/ktnslt/benzene/blob/tutorial/images/aspirin/aspirin1.png" height="300">

+* **Surely, you can search and add aspirin directly.
+Try it!.
+This is just a tutorial.**
 * Click the + button in the bottom toolbar to add compound.
 Type **cyclohexane** and enter.
 Click the cyclohexane to add.

 <img src="https://github.com/ktnslt/benzene/blob/tutorial/images/aspirin/aspirin2.png" height="300">